mariadb-corporation/mariadb-connector-python/docs/_sources/cursor.rst.txt

     ]
     cursor.executemany("INSERT INTO colleagues VALUES (?, ?, ?)", data)

+  To insert special values like NULL or a column default, you need to specify indicators:

+  - mariadb.indicator_null is used for NULL values
+  - mariadb.indicator_ignore is used to skip update of a column.
+  - mariadb.indicator_default is used for a default value (insert/update)
+  - mariadb.indicator_row is used to skip update/insert of the entire row.

   .. note::

+    - All values for a column must have the same data type.
-    Indicator objects can only be used when connecting to a MariaDB Server 10.2 or newer.
+    - Indicators can only be used when connecting to a MariaDB Server 10.2 or newer.
 Older versions of MariaDB and MySQL servers don't support this feature.

 .. method:: fetchall()